jtokoph/jtokoph.github.com/_posts/2012-07-31-editr-edit-remote-files-with-your-local-editor.md

 1. The server would work with TextMate, Sublime Text 2 and Chocolat

     _I hated that rmate only worked with TextMate 2, so how could I deny people that used other editors.
-(Even the OS X default editor, TextEdit, works.)_
+(It even works with the OS X default editor, TextEdit.)_

 2. The client had to run without installing extra runtimes (ruby, node, python)

     _TM2's rmate included a client script written in ruby.
-While this works for a lot of people, none of the machines I work with on a daily basis had ruby installed._
+While this works for a lot of people, none of the machines I work with on a daily basis have ruby installed._